shitpoet/nelo/readme.md

 Scripts to approximate ELO of a UCI chess engine for different number of nodes.

-Note: Throughout this document *ELO error* is accuracy with which the ELO is measured.
+Note: Throughout this document *ELO error* mean an accuracy with which the ELO is measured.

 The script executes `cutechess-cli` and `ordo` in interleaved fashion. `ordo` is executed after each game.
 And there's a stop criterion based on ELO error.
 All results are saved.